 They soaked, scattered, and buried the remains of the fire, and packed everything up.
 Kaveri gathered the odd mix of articles she’d collected and constructed into a net of plaited grass slung at her side and into the basket she supported on her hip with one hand.
-Tyrel had reclaimed his own gear, mostly out of stubborn habit, but he did make sure Kaveri kept a butterfly knife, its bronze blade safe inside the two folded-forward halves of the horn handle, in case she needed it.
-While they moved, she foraged, constantly.
+Tyrel had reclaimed his own gear, mostly out of stubborn habit, but he did make sure Kaveri kept a butterfly knife in case she needed it, its bronze blade safe inside the two folded-forward halves of the horn handle.
+While they moved, she foraged ceaselessly.
 Considering the meals she concocted from what she found, Tyrel wasn’t at all inclined to question.

 They followed the edge of the Forest, neither venturing deeper nor returning to more open ground.
 The more distance they put between them and Dunnval, and ultimately all the forts, the better.

-It was easy, when spending days doing nothing but walking, to just let your mind wander, Tyrel had found long ago.
+When spending days doing nothing but walking, it was easy to just let your mind wander, Tyrel had found long ago.
 The problem right now was that while there was too much to think about, there wasn’t enough information to reach any decisions or conclusions.
 Madoc was better at picking paths through the greenery than he was, and always had been.
 Maybe, to distract himself, he should ask Kaveri what she was looking for and see if he could help… no, the answer would probably be much the same as about the shelter, that she knew it when she saw it.
 Tyrel sighed to himself.
 Only a few days between having his future mapped out for him with little say in the matter, and having no idea at all what the future held.

 Something caught his eye, and he frowned at the spot, off to one side a hundred yards or so ahead.
 Light… a glimpse of sun through moving leaves?
 Sun on water?